drex33/azure-docs.ko-kr/articles/azure-web-pubsub/howto-websocket-connect.md

             // Don't forget to replace this <Client_URL_From_Portal> with the value fetched from the portal using (var client = new WebsocketClient(new Uri("<Client_URL_From_Portal>"))) {
-                // Disable the auto disconnect and reconnect because the sample would like the client to stay online even no data comes in client.ReconnectTimeout = null;
+                // Disable the auto disconnect and reconnect because the sample would like the client to stay online even if no data comes in client.ReconnectTimeout = null;
                 client.MessageReceived.Subscribe(msg => Console.WriteLine($"Message received: {msg}"));
                 await client.Start();